Deducteam/personoj/CHECKING.md

 ```

 *Note:* Lambdapi requires these mockfiles because each theory of the prelude
 imports all the theories defined before.
+The first five theories are redundant with the encoding provided with personoj,
+so we replace them by empty files so that import doesn't fail.
-The theory `xor_def` is the sixth
-one defined in the prelude.
+The theory `xor_def` is the sixth one defined in the prelude.

 ## Typecheck with [Dedukti](https://github.com/Deducteam/Dedukti)